-For manual window resizing nothing changed, as the cursor grab zone is still too narrow, but there’s a quick fix for it.
+For manual window resizing nothing changed, as the cursor grabbing zone is still too narrow.
+So on higher resolution screens it’s still too hard because you need to precisely, patiently grab the window border.
+Fortunately, there’s a quick fix for it.

 Despite being a beta version, I didn’t experience any crashes in my already three weeks of use.
 That’s somewhat to be expected since Windows 11 under the hood is just an evolved Windows 10.
 There are no groundbreaking and stability-breaking changes, but it’s been a while since beta software felt this solid.